Removed Transaction Review

 - Remove — confirm the deletion.
 The transaction is permanently removed from your records.

-If a likely posted replacement is found (for example, a pending charge that was later posted as a finalized transaction), the badge surfaces it: "Likely posted as: [merchant]" — tap to jump to the replacement transaction.
+If a likely posted replacement is found, the badge surfaces it: "Likely posted as: [merchant]" — tap to jump to the replacement transaction.
 This makes it easy to verify that a removal is benign before confirming.
+Curl looks for replacements in two situations:

 Why This Matters